kuhn-ruess/cmdbsyncer-docs/docs/index.md

 # Welcome to the CMDB Syncer

-Rule Based and Modular System to syncronize Hosts into and between Checkmk, Netbox and other Systems.
+Rule Based and Modular System to syncronize Hosts into and between Checkmk, Netbox, I-Doit and all others Systems with Interfaces and APIs.
-Main Goal is the complete Organization of the Hosts based on CMDB Systems
+Main Goal is the complete Organization of the Hosts based on CMDB Systems and a full automation of Checkmk,

 ![Rules](img/index_rules.png)